udaykiran009/oneCCL/doc/rst/source/installation.rst

 Installation Guide
 ==================

-This page explains how to install and configure the Intel® Collective Communications Library (ICCL).
-Intel(R) CCL supports a number of installation scenarios:
+This page explains how to install and configure the oneAPI Collective Communications Library (CCL). oneAPI CCL supports a number of installation scenarios:

 * Installation using CLI
 * RPM-based installation